-A journey map is a practical tool that allows us to look at a person’s immediate experience so that we can study it and learn how to make improvements in the future.
+A journey map allows you to look at a person’s immediate experience so that you can understand it and make improvements in the future.

 - What steps they took to get to where they are right now (applying for school, selecting classes, moving in, etc.)